 One of the first major lakes you come across when entering the Lake District from the south is Lake Windermere.
 I’ve always been intrigued by this lake, as we’ve come across it in the summer when sail boats dot the lake with splashes of color.
 Often, we stay near Keswick, in the north of the Lakes, but this time, we decided to finally explore Windermere and see what we had been missing.

-As much of Lake Windermere is surrounded by private property, the best way to experience it is to book into a hotel with its own waterfront.
+While we often do glamping in the Lake District, much of Lake Windermere is surrounded by private property and the best way to experience it is to book into a hotel with its own waterfront.
 And what better hotel for that purpose than the Beech Hill Hotel and Spa with its stunning lakefront views and outdoor jacuzzi?

 When we first arrived to the Beech Hill Hotel and Spa, we were instantly charmed by its quaint exterior.
 The parking is to the back of the property, so we quickly found ourselves a space and went to the main lobby to check-in.